lock sitting on top of cards

 • Check the pump for stickers or other signs that indicate the pump is regularly inspected.

-• Use your fuel card to pay for fuel, instead of debit.
+• Use your fuel card to pay for fuel, instead of using a debit card.
 If a scammer gets your debit card information, they have direct access to your bank account.

 • If your fuel card offers mobile fueling, use it whenever possible.